jzuhone/pyxsim/doc/source/source_models/line_sources.rst

-When creating a :class:`~pyxsim.source_models.LineSourceModel`, it is initialized with the line rest-frame energy ``e0`` and an ``emission_field`` field specification that represents the normalization :math:`A` in the equations above, which must be in units of counts/s.
+When creating a :class:`~pyxsim.source_models.LineSourceModel`, it is initialized with the line rest-frame energy ``e0`` and an ``emission_field`` field specification that represents the normalization :math:`A` in the equations above, which must be in units of counts/s, the total count rate of the line for the volume or mass element.
 Optionally, the line may be broadened by passing in a ``sigma`` parameter, which can be a field specification or ``YTQuantity``, corresponding to either a spatially varying field or a single constant value.
-In either case, ``sigma`` may have units of energy or velocity;
-if the latter, it will be converted to a broadening in energy units via :math:`\sigma_E = \sigma_v\frac{E_0}{c}`.
+In either case, ``sigma`` may have units of energy or velocity; if the latter, it will be converted to a broadening in energy units via :math:`\sigma_E = \sigma_v\frac{E_0}{c}`.

 .. note::